-Desert cacti are a challenge to get to bloom indoors, simply because we can’t provide as much light as a sun-drenched desert.
+Desert cacti are a challenge to get to bloom indoors, simply because we cannot provide as much light as a sun-drenched desert.
 In addition to light, two other important factors for blooming are:

-- Age: Some plants take years to mature.
-The best way to check this is to buy one that’s already blooming.
+1. Age: Some plants take years to mature.
+The best way to check this is to buy one already blooming.

-- Dormancy: Many desert cacti bloom in response to a cool, dry, dormant period.
-During the winter, you should reduce watering to only about once a month—just enough to keep the plant from shriveling up—and move your cactus to a cool spot, around 50°F (10°C), that has plenty of sunlight.
+2. Dormancy: Many desert cacti bloom in response to a cool, dry dormant period.
+During the winter, you should reduce watering to only about once a month, just enough to keep the plant from shriveling up and move your cactus to a cool spot around 50°F (10°C) with plenty of sunlight.

-Also, keep in mind these tips for year-round cactus care:
+Also, keep in mind these five tips for year-round cactus care:

-- Indoor cacti do best in a sunroom or south-facing windowsill.
-They’ll receive the most sunlight, and the air around windows is generally cooler in winter than the interior of a room.
+1. Indoor cacti do best in a sunroom because they will receive the most sunlight, and the air around windows is generally cooler in winter than in the interior of a room.

-- It will also need more water during the growing season.
-Allow the top 2 inch (5 cm) of soil to dry out before watering the plant thoroughly until it runs out the bottom (empty the drainage tray).
+3. It will also need more water during the growing season.
+Allow the top 2 inches (5 cm) of soil to dry out before watering the plant thoroughly until it runs out the bottom (empty the drainage tray).
 Imagine a sudden desert rainstorm that soon dries in the sun, so never leave your plant in soggy soil.

-- Fertilize cacti only in the spring and early summer, using a cactus-specific fertilizer or a highly diluted fertilizer lower in nitrogen and higher in phosphorus and potassium.
+4. Fertilize cacti only in the spring and early summer, using a cactus-specific fertilizer or a highly diluted fertilizer lower in nitrogen and higher phosphorus and potassium.
 Overfeeding will not make your cactus bloom!

-- Repot your cactus using a potting mix designed for cacti and succulents.
-Don’t water your cactus for a week after repotting.
+5. Repot your cactus using a potting mix designed for cacti and succulents.
+Do not water your cactus for a week after repotting.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus